ashishsurana/openmoz/README.md

 you are done with setting up environment

+Also the port on which the will work locally is 3030 you can change it according to your need in bin -> www folder.

 **Always create your own branch and don't commit anyhting to master branch before creating PR!**

 ## Structure of directory